Boumlik-Brahim/CPP-POOL/Module_08/README.md

         - array: Static contiguous array (class template).

 - Array classes knows its own size.
-- Array classes don’t decay into pointers.
+- Array classes don’t decay into pointers(The loss of type and dimensions of an array is known as decay of an array).
 - Array classes are generally more efficient, light-weight and reliable
 - functions: at(), get(), operator[],front(),back(),size(),max_size(),swap(),empty(),fill()